 Laurah E. Klepinger, Ph.D.

-Klepinger’s doctoral dissertation is a study of workers in the South Indian branches of a transnational yoga institution whose mission is “to spread peace, health and joy through yoga.”
-She conducted more than four years of ethnographic research and language study in Tamil Nadu and Kerala, India, as well as additional research in North America to understand the life experiences and perspectives of both Indian and international volunteers as well as paid workers.
-Her work is broadly concerned with relations of inequality and with issues of intercultural understanding and cultural appropriation in the context of globalization.
-Her newest project is a comparative study of the natural birth and natural parenting movements in the United States and India and also examines the aspirational politics of “natural” infant and toddler feeding.
+Supported by a Fulbright Hays Doctoral Dissertation Research Award, Klepinger’s doctoral research was a study of workers in the South Indian branches of a transnational yoga institution whose mission is “to spread peace, health and joy through yoga.”
+With additional support from the American Institute of Indian Studies and the Maxwell School of Citizenship and Public Affairs (Syracuse University), she conducted more than four years of ethnographic research and language study in Tamil Nadu and Kerala, India and in North America to understand the life experiences and perspectives of both Indian and international volunteers as well as paid workers in the organization.

 I would like to see logins and resources for: